 Remembrance Sunday Service Paignton, Devon

-Remembrance Sunday falls on 12th November in 2023 and is an opportunity to remember the service and sacrifice of all those that have defended our freedoms.
+Remembrance Sunday is an opportunity to remember the service and sacrifice of all those that have defended our freedoms.
 We remember the Armed Forces, and their families, from Britain and the Commonwealth, the vital role played by the emergency services and those that have lost their lives as a result of conflict or terrorism.

 Remembrance Sunday Service Torquay